ChinaKnowledge.de -

 Qing period

-The Qing dynasty 清 (1644-1911), founded by the Manchus, created in 1638 the Court of Colonial Affairs (lifanyuan 理藩院), an institution specialized to deal with the Mongols and control them.
-The Court allowed a maximum of supervision and control with a minimum of irritation (airbank & Teng 1941: 160).
-This was achieved by granting rich emoluments to the Mongolian nobility to purchase their loyalty.
+The Qing dynasty 清 (1644-1911), founded by the Manchus, established the Court of Colonial Affairs (lifanyuan 理藩院) in 1638, an institution specialising in dealing with the Mongols and in controlling them.
+The Court allowed maximum supervision and control with a minimum of irritation (Fairbank & Teng 1941: 160).
+This was achieved by granting rich emoluments to the Mongol nobility to purchase their loyalty.
 A first-class prince (ǰasaɣ), for instance, received grants of 2,000 tael/liang and 25 bolts of fine silk annually, while tayiǰi (Ch. taiji 台吉) and tabunang (Ch. tabunang 塔布囊) were given 100 tael and 4 bolts (Fairbank & Teng 1941: 161), plus allowances during their stay in Beijing.
-The tributes requested from the Mongol tribes were nominally cheap, but the Mongols contributed heavily for the many Qing wars, e.g. by supplying the Manchu army with horses.
+The tributes requested from the Mongol tribes were nominally small, but the Mongols contributed heavily to the many Qing wars, e.g., by supplying the Manchu army with horses.

-The Qing obtained a few new tributary states, like the Sultanate of Kokand (Ch.
-Huohan 浩罕), the Kazakhs or Russia, and these countries were embedded into the tribute system so well that from 1700 on the tributes from the northwest are barely mentioned in sources.
-Russia was the only Western state that was allowed to maintain a permanent residence in Beijing, from 1721, even if it was only defined as missionary, and not political.
+The Qing acquired a few new tributary states, such as the Sultanate of Kokand (Ch.
+Huohan 浩罕), the Kazakhs, and Russia.
+These states were so thoroughly integrated into the tribute system that from 1700 onwards tributes from the northwest are scarcely mentioned in sources.
+Russia was the only Western state permitted to maintain a permanent residence in Beijing from 1721, though it was designated only as missionary, not political.
 The most important ambassador was Archimandrite Palladij, Pjotr I. Kafarov (1817-1878).

-Even if regular turns of visits were determined in imperial regulations, tributary states had to ask for permission to send a tribute mission.
-This was also true for visits to congratulate, to express condolence, or to obtain a patent of investiture (cegao 冊告).
-The Qing introduced the rule that direct contact between foreigners and the imperial court was not allowed.
-Each communication had to pass the provincial governors (xunfu 巡撫) or the governors-general (zongdu 總督, by the Europeans called "viceroys") in the coastal provinces, mainly Guangdong and Fujian.
-The missions were not to be larger than 100 persons, including high-standing personnel and retainers.
-Only twenty officers were allowed to enter the capital, while the others had to stay in the suburbs.
-As to ships, no more than three were allowed, with crews of 100 per vessel.
-Offenders against these rules were to be deported or pulled back.
-On the other hand, the Chinese government also took care for the funeral in case an emissary died while being in Beijing or on Chinese soil.
-Emissaries were received at the coastal or border town, and escorted with rider tallies (kanhe 勘合) to Beijing and back.
+Even if regular visiting cycles were set out in imperial regulations, tributary states still had to seek permission to send a tribute mission.
+This applied to visits to congratulate, express condolences, or obtain a patent of investiture (cegao 冊告).
+The Qing introduced a rule that direct contact between foreigners and the imperial court was not allowed.
+All communications had to pass through the provincial governors (xunfu 巡撫) or the governors-general (zongdu 總督, by the Europeans called "viceroys") in the coastal provinces, mainly Guangdong and Fujian.
+Missions were limited to 100 persons, including high-ranking personnel and retainers.
+Only twenty officers were allowed to enter the capital, while the others had to remain in the suburbs.
+As for ships, no more than three were permitted, with crews of 100 per vessel.
+Offenders against these rules were to be deported or turned back.
+On the other hand, the Chinese government also arranged the funeral if an emissary died while in Beijing or on Chinese soil.
+Emissaries were received at a coastal or border town and escorted with rider tallies (kanhe 勘合) to Beijing and back.

-The Emperor in Beijing (or alternatively in his summer residence in Jehol/Rehe 熱河) received the ambassadors, clothed in their native costumes, in the Taihe Hall 太和殿 of the Forbidden City, where they performed the kotow, but were then allowed to sit and served tea.
-The tribute objects were directly cashiered by the Imperial Household Department (neiwufu 内務府) and other institutions directly under the court.
+The Emperor in Beijing (or, alternatively, in his summer residence in Jehol/Rehe 熱河) received the ambassadors, clothed in their native costumes, in the Taihe Hall 太和殿 of the Forbidden City, where they performed the kotow but were then allowed to sit and were served tea.
+The tribute objects were directly cashed in by the Imperial Household Department (neiwufu 内務府) and other institutions directly under the court.

-The Qing allowed foreign merchants to sell their commodities either in Beijing in markets at the Residence for Tributary Envoys held as long as they stayed in Beijing, namely 3-5 days, but without limit for Ryūkyū and Korea.
-Alternatively, some states were allowed to trade on seasonal markets in fixed places.
-For Koreans, the border market was in Shengjing 盛京 (Shenyang 瀋陽, Liaoning); for people from Tibet or the southwest, in Zhongjiang 中江 close to Chengdu 成都, Sichuan; and for northwesterners in Huining 會寧 close to Lanzhou 蘭州, Ningxia; there was also a seasonal market in Qingyuan 慶源 (today's Zhaoxian 趙縣, Hebei).
-For overseas countries, the market was in Guangzhou (Western name Canton), where specialized, commissioned and licensed "hong" merchant guilds (known as Cohong or gonghang 公行) took over the economic transactions.
-The authorities strictly controlled the market activities, not just to profit from the turnover tax, but also to protect the emperor's guest against usury (Fairbank & Teng 1941: 167).
+The Qing allowed foreign merchants to sell their goods in Beijing, in markets at the Residence for Tributary Envoys, held for as long as they stayed in Beijing, namely 3-5 days, but without limit for Ryūkyū and Korea.
+Alternatively, some states were allowed to trade in seasonal markets at fixed locations.
+For Koreans, the border market was in Shengjing 盛京 (Shenyang 瀋陽, Liaoning); for people from Tibet or the southwest, in Zhongjiang 中江 near Chengdu 成都, Sichuan; and for northwesterners in Huining 會寧 near Lanzhou 蘭州, Ningxia; there was also a seasonal market in Qingyuan 慶源 (today's Zhaoxian 趙縣, Hebei).
+For overseas countries, the market was in Guangzhou (Western name Canton), where specialised, commissioned and licensed "hong" merchant guilds (known as Cohong or gonghang 公行) handled the economic transactions.
+The authorities strictly controlled market activities, not just to profit from the turnover tax, but also to protect the emperor's guest against usury (Fairbank & Teng 1941: 167).

-When shipped from the border entries to Beijing, the wares were freed from tariffs.
-Some goods were prohibited to sell (history books, certain types of satin, weapons, saltpetre, official costumes), or to bring out of China (beams, nails, oil, hemp needed for shipbuilding, or to take passengers with them, barring castaways; rice only for provision; weapons only for necessary defence against pirates).
-It was not allowed "to linger in China" longer than allowed or to travel along other routes than those determined as the official ones.
-Even the rescuing and escorting back of Chinese "citizens" having suffered shipwreck or being cast away, was subject to strict regulation.
+When shipped from the border entries to Beijing, the wares were exempt from tariffs.
+Some goods were prohibited from sale (history books, certain types of satin, weapons, saltpetre, official costumes) or from being brought out of China (beams, nails, oil, hemp needed for shipbuilding, or to take passengers with them, barring castaways; rice only for provision; weapons only for necessary defence against pirates).
+It was not allowed "to linger in China" longer than permitted or to travel along routes other than the official ones.
+Even the rescuing and escorting back of Chinese "citizens" who had suffered shipwreck or been cast away was subject to strict regulation.

-The European countries were subject to the rules for tributary mission, for instance.
-Portugal had obtained a "quarantine place" by leasing permanently the peninsula of Macao (Aomen).
-The East India Company and other foreigners used this procedure and fitted themselves in the prevailing tribute system that allowed them to trade - under the defined restrictions - in Guangzhou and to wait for return in Macao.
-Even after the First Opium war, foreign merchants were restricted to the Factories on the island of Shamien (Shamian 沙面) at the gates of Guangzhou, and not allowed to enter the city until 1858.
-The Treaty of Nanking from 1842 allowed them residence in one of the five treaty ports or leaving the cities within a frame of one day's travel.
+European countries were subject to the rules of the tributary mission, for instance.
+Portugal had obtained a "quarantine place" by leasing the peninsula of Macao (Aomen) permanently.
+The East India Company and other foreigners used this procedure and fitted themselves into the prevailing tribute system, which allowed them to trade - under defined restrictions - in Guangzhou and to wait for their return in Macao.
+Even after the First Opium war (1839-1842)), foreign merchants were restricted to the Factories on the island of Shamien (Shamian 沙面) at the gates of Guangzhou and were not allowed to enter the city until 1858.
+The Treaty of Nanking from 1842 allowed them residence in one of the five treaty ports or to leave the cities within a frame of one day's travel.

-Holland or the Netherlands enjoyed a special status.
-The first Dutch mission of Pieter van Goyer and Jacob van Keyser was received in Beijing in 1656, and the first Portuguese one with Manuel de Saldanha in 1670.
-In total, the Chinese court did not receive many Western embassies before the opening of the treaty ports in 1842, and newcomers like Sweden or the United States did never send tribute missions at all.
-The Qing therefore introduced a category of its own, consisting of nations engaging in commerce, but not sending tributes (hushi zhuguo 互市諸國).
+Holland (the Netherlands) enjoyed a special status.
+The first Dutch mission, led by Pieter van Goyer and Jacob van Keyser, was received in Beijing in 1656, and the first Portuguese mission, led by Manuel de Saldanha, in 1670.
+In total, the Chinese court received few Western embassies before the opening of the treaty ports in 1842, and newcomers such as Sweden or the United States never sent tribute missions at all.
+The Qing therefore introduced a category of its own, comprising nations engaged in commerce but not sending tributes (hushi zhuguo 互市諸國).

 Table 2.
 European embassies to China between 1500 and 1800